-EGA (Evolved Gas Analysis) – Identification of gases emitted by materials
+Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 Characterize thermal degradation and volatile emissions using EGA analysis

-Analysis (EGA) is an essential analytical technique for detecting, identifying and quantifying gases emanating or emitted by a substance when it is subjected to controlled heating.
-It allows the thermal stability of materials to be assessed, their behavior under degradation conditions to be analyzed and the volatile compounds released to be identified.
+Evolved Gas Analysis (EGA) is an essential analytical technique for detecting, identifying, and quantifying the gases released or emitted by a substance when subjected to controlled heating.
+It allows for the evaluation of the thermal stability of materials, the analysis of their behavior under degradation conditions, and the identification of released volatile compounds.

 Used in many industrial sectors, this technique is a key tool for quality control, regulatory compliance and formulation optimization.

-EGA analysis is based on a coupling between a heating technique and a method for detecting the emitted gases.
-Its operation is broken down into several stages:
+EGA analysis relies on a coupling between a heating technique and a method for detecting emitted gases.
+Its operation is broken down into several steps:

-1. Heating the sample – A controlled temperature increase is applied, under an inert or oxidizing atmosphere, to cause the release of gases.
+1. Sample heating – A controlled temperature increase is applied, under an inert or oxidizing atmosphere, to cause the release of gases.

 2. Collection and transfer of emitted gases – Volatile compounds are captured and directed to an analysis system.

-3. Identification and quantification of gases – Several analytical techniques can be used:
+3. Gas identification and quantification – Several analytical techniques can be used:

 • Mass spectrometry (MS) : detection of the molecular masses of emitted gases.